ModUDuke/courses-causal-inference-with-r-modeling-with-regression/chapter3.md

 ---
 title: 'A Detour Into Prediction Models'
 description: 'Predictions about the future are not causal inference, but they are a big part of data science.
-We''ll practice one particular example in this chapter.'
+We will practice one particular example in this chapter.'
 ---